-In some ways, it was unclear to me whether the image of the woman alone and totally self reliant in the woods was supposed to be literal or metaphorical: as the play goes on, it becomes increasingly evident that there are many layers of self deception at work, to the extent that it would be easy to write it all off as an allegorical exploration of self isolation.
+In some ways, it was unclear to me whether the image of the woman alone and totally self-reliant in the woods was supposed to be literal or metaphorical: as the play goes on, it becomes increasingly evident that there are many layers of self-deception at work, to the extent that it would be easy to write it all off as an allegorical exploration of self-isolation.
 However, I feel that this would miss the point entirely, as perhaps it doesn’t actually matter.
 Whether this woman, whoever she may be, is literally surviving in the woods that she drove herself into or is simply so cut off that she may as well be, the ideas at its heart remain the same.
-It’s a documentation of the immense emotional fallout of a horrific act, with a deeply ingrained sense of guilt functioning as a driving force throughout.
+It’s documentation of the immense emotional fallout of a horrific act, with a deeply ingrained sense of guilt functioning as a driving force throughout.

 This play is remarkable for its presentation of total mental chaos.
 Even moments of apparent lucidity are surrounded by such chaos that it’s hard to believe that they’re not part of whatever illusion is being created.
 The harsh unpredictability of the scene changes and the characters force us to take our own step into the confusion, keeping us there until it’s finished with us.
 While The Woods looks at what it means to escape, it simultaneously creates something that’s totally impossible to escape from.

 I can’t go this far without talking about Lesley Sharp, playing the Woman.
 Watching her on stage was a masterclass on how to create a world and live in it.
 Her use of her own body and space was absolutely incredible to watch: While the script was beautifully composed, I have a sense that she could have told that story without speaking a single word.